x3042/ExactODEReduction.jl/docs/src/index.md

  - Computed reductions are always *exact transformations*,
  - Allows coefficients from rational numbers, as well as *its extension*,
- - New macro-variables can be *conic combinations* of original ones.
+ - Enables expressing new macro-variables as *conic combinations* of the original ones.